-Elect Your Leader: We all get to vote for who we think should lead us.
+Elect Your Leader: We all get to vote for who we believe can lead us.
 It's like picking your favorite player for your team.

-Listen to Everyone: Most of the time, decisions are made on what most people want.
-But we also have to listen to what the smaller groups say.
+Listen to Everyone: Most of the time, decisions are made based on what the majority of the people want.
+But it is important to also listen to what the smaller groups say too.